japandotorg/shinku/docs/cog.rst

 .. code:: md

-    ?jsk py ```py
+    ?shin py ```py
     for x in range(5):
         yield x
     ```

 Yielded results are treated the same as if they were returned.

-When using the ``jsk py`` command, there are a set of contextual variables you can use to interact with Discord:
+When using the ``shin py`` command, there are a set of contextual variables you can use to interact with Discord:

 +----------------+-----------------------------------------------------------+
 | ``_bot``       |  The :class:`discord.ext.commands.Bot` instance.          |